phamdinhthien/web-vitals-lib/README.md

 ## 📡 API Payload Format

-All metrics are sent as arrays to a single endpoint.
+All metrics are sent together in a single batch when the page becomes hidden (visibilitychange event).

-### Batch Metrics Request
+### Request Format

 ```json
 POST /api/collect